-Most workdays are focused on business objectives, decisions from management, or customer issues.
-Employee Appreciation Day is a special day that should be truly centered around the teams of employees that make things happen every day.
+Most work weeks are focused on business objectives, decisions from management, or customer issues.
+Employee Appreciation Day, on the other hand, is a special day that should be truly centered around the teams of employees that make things happen every single day.

 Even a little bit of recognition can make a big impact on employee motivation.
-Feeling appreciated increases morale, improves engagement, and reduces turnover.
-Recognition has been proven to boost oxytocin levels—that’s the chemical our bodies create when we bond socially, one that makes us feel cared for.
+Research shows that feeling appreciated increases morale, improves engagement, and reduces turnover.
+In particular, employee recognition has been proven to boost oxytocin levels—that’s the chemical our bodies create when we bond socially!

 Research also shows that recognizing employees makes for a better customer experience.
 For example, a study in the hospitality industry found a strong correlation between employee engagement and guest satisfaction.

 So how can you make your employees feel especially appreciated on this day?
-Here are seven ways to celebrate Employee Appreciation Day with your team:
+Here are 15 ideas to celebrate Employee Appreciation Day with your team.

-Having trouble finding volunteer opportunities?
+Having trouble finding volunteer opportunities and events?
 Ask your team for ideas or try a service like VolunteerMatch.